thm2kor/Udacity-CarND-Kidnapped-Vehicle-P6/README.md

 ## Project Introduction
 The objective of this project is to find a robot, which has been kidnapped and transported to a new location.
 The robot has a map of its location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
 The project will implement a 2 dimensional particle filter in C++ to detect the actual location of the Robot.
+Particle filter belongs to the class of Bayesian Filter, which recursively estimates an objects state using incoming noisy measurements.

 A [simulator](https://github.com/udacity/self-driving-car-sim/) is provided by Udacity which can be used to visualize the motion of the kidnapped car with all of its landmark measurements.
 The simulator provides the script for the noisy position data, vehicle controls, and noisy observations.
 The simulator also displays the best particle's sensed positions, along with the corresponding map ID associations.
 If the green laser sensors from the car nearly overlap the blue laser sensors from the particle, this means that the particle transition calculations are done correctly.